1 (205) 386-6182 info@fertilizerforless.com

 Bright Colours Will be the Most Noticeable

-When it comes to the colours you choose, bright items will be the most noticeable from indoors.
+When it comes to the colors you choose, bright items will be the most noticeable from indoors.
 However, it’s important to note that you can also end up going overboard.
-If everything is bright and you have a huge array of colours, it starts to get busy and then nothing stands out.
+If everything is bright and you have a huge array of colors, it starts to get busy and then nothing stands out.
 Just as you would with interior design, choose a couple of focal points or main features and the rest should be secondary.
-You may want to stick to two to three main colours as this will be enough to add interest but not overload the senses.
+You may want to stick to two to three main colors as this will be enough to add interest but not overload the senses.

 Choose Items that Move with the Wind